openstack/tacker/doc/source/reference/block_storage_usage_guide.rst

 Orchestrating VNFs with attached Volumes
 =========================================

-To support persistent volumes to VNF, TOSCA NFV profile supports new type of nodes.
-Tacker has now feature of parsing of those new nodes and creation of cinder volumes which are attached to the VDUs.
+To support persistent volumes to VNF, the TOSCA NFV profile supports a new type of nodes.
+Tacker has now the feature of parsing of those new nodes and creation of cinder volumes which are attached to the VDUs.

 Prerequisites
 ~~~~~~~~~~~~~
 To have persistent volume support to VDUs, we must enable cinder service in
-addition to the other services that needed by Tacker.
+addition to the other services needed by Tacker.

 VNFD Changes
 ~~~~~~~~~~~~

 There are two steps to have volume attached to VDU:

-* Create volume
+* Create volume or Use an existing volume.
 * Attach Volume to VDU

 Create Volume